elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: <https://javascript.info/async-await#await>

-**Question: If a promise resolves normally, then await promise returns the result.
-What happens in the case of a rejection?**
+### If a promise resolves normally, then await promise returns the result.
+What happens in the case of a rejection?

 **Interview Answer:** In the case of a rejection, it throws the error, just as if there were a throw statement at that line.
 In real situations, the promise may take some time before it rejects.
 In that case there will be a delay before await throws an error.